 In contrast, when we are under the influence of the parasympathetic nervous system (PNS) our bodies can digest food properly, uptake the nutrients into the cells more effectively, regulate blood sugar, regulate blood pressure, build antibodies and allow our bodies to do what they are designed to do so beautifully; detoxify and regenerate on a cellular level.

 Rest-forward means putting rest in the bank.
 This is the opposite of remedying a sleep deficit, such as taking a nap after a bad nights sleep.
 This is an important distinction.
-Rest-forward means that you take time each day to encourage your body to switch on the parasympathetic nervous system.
+Rest-forward means that you take time each day to encourage your body to switch on the parasympathetic nervous system, no matter if you’re tired or not, well-slept or not.
+Thie is RESTING FORWARD.
 All healing happens here.
 This is a PREVENTION VS CURE approach, which we already know is the better of the two.

 Napping is my favourite way to switch on my parasympathetic nervous system and reboot my energy.
 I try to nap every day if possible.
 I find that the ’20-minute power nap’ is extremely effective at restoring my afternoon energy levels and brain function.
-As long as I have my nap before 5pm, it does not interfere with my night’s sleep.
+As long as I have my nap before 5 pm, it does not interfere with my night’s sleep and more likely helps me with sleep with less interruption during the night.

 HOW TO NAP